UN team heads to Ukraine’s Zaporizhzhia nuclear plant amid Russian strikes nearby

 Earlier, Ukraine’s military reported shelling of nine more towns on the opposite side of the Dnipro from the Zaporizhzhia plant.

 Russia’s defence ministry said its forces had shot down a Ukrainian drone that was trying to attack the nuclear power station.
-Russian-installed officials also claimed a Ukrainian missile strike punched a hole in the roof of a fuel depot at the Zaporizhzhia nuclear power plant, the RIA Novosti state news agency reported.
+Russian-installed officials also claimed a Ukrainian missile strike punched a hole in the roof of a fuel depot at the Zaporizhzhia plant, the RIA Novosti state news agency reported.

-The Independent could not verify the reports of attacks.
+The Independent could not verify reports of attacks.
 Ukrainian state nuclear company Energoatom said it had no new information about attacks on the plant.

-Thousands of refugees, mostly from occupied parts of Ukraine, have been arriving daily to the town of Zaporizhzhia, some 30 miles upriver from the plant, according to volunteers.
+Thousands of refugees, mostly from occupied parts of Ukraine, have been arriving daily at the town of Zaporizhzhia, some 30 miles up river from the plant, according to volunteers.

 Fight for the south